Born--Infeld-type electrodynamics and magnetic black holes: Conclusion

 \section{Conclusion}

 We have considered new NLED model with three independent parameters $\beta$, $\gamma$ and $\sigma$.
 At the particular cases of parameters the model is converted into BI electrodynamics, generalized electrodynamics \cite{Krug} or exponential electrodynamics.
 The correspondence principle holds and for weak fields the model becomes Maxwell's electrodynamics.
 In this model the singularity of the electric field at the centre of point-like charged particles is absent and self-energy of charges is finite.
 NLED coupled to the gravitational field was investigated.
 We have studied the magnetized black hole and obtained solutions.
-It was shown that for $\sigma=0.1$ we have $f(0)=f(\infty)=1$ and the conical singularity is absent, but BI electrodynamics does not possess this requirement.
-It should be mentioned that the black hole is not regular in our model because the Kretschmann scalar diverges at $r=0$.
-The asymptotic of the metric and mass functions at $r\rightarrow\infty$ and $r\rightarrow 0$, and corrections to the Reissner-Nordstr\"{o}m solution were found.
-We have calculated the Hawking temperature of black holes and shown that black holes are stable within our model and there are no phase transitions.
-The motivation in the choice of Lagrangian density in form (1) is due to attractive features of the model proposed: (I) at the particular parameters $\sigma=0.5$, $\gamma=\beta$ BI electrodynamics is recovered which is inspired by the string theory; (II) the singularity free of the electric field at the origin of point-like charges and finiteness of self-energy of charged particles; (III) Lagrangian density (1) fulfills the constrains coming from the first principles such as causality and unitarity; (IV) thermodynamics stability of black holes holds in the framework of NLED proposed.
+It was shown that for $\sigma=0.1$ we have $f(0)=f(\infty)=1$ and, as a result, this case corresponds to regular black hole solution.
+BI electrodynamics does not possesses this requirement.
+The asymptotic of the metric and mass functions at $r\rightarrow\infty$ and $r\rightarrow 0$, and corrections to the Reissner--Nordstr\"{o}m solution were found.
+We have calculated the Hawking temperature of black holes and shown that black holes are not stable within our model and there are phase transitions where the Hawking temperature has a maximum and the heat capacity diverges.